chrkrogh/KinDrape/Code with improved efficiency/README.md

 simple bi-section algorithm.
 The bi-section method is also being used to locate the second node in Step 1.
 The new additions are implemented in a new auxiliary function, MoldCircIntersecFun.

-Also, the PreShear angle has been included in the initial guess for the first cell in each arm in Step 2 (l.
+Also, the PreShear angle has been included in the initial guess for the first cell in arm 1 and 3 in Step 2 (l.
 20), which adds robustness for high values of pre-shear angles.